 REVERSE CORKSCREW (ALL LEVELS)

-Notes: You can see that we’re not only engaging the lower abs but we’re also getting a bit of bottom up rotation to hit the obliques as well.
+Exercise notes: You can see that we’re not only engaging the lower abdominal muscles, but we’re also getting a bit of bottom up rotation to hit the obliques as well.

 BLACK WIDOW KNEE SLIDE (ALL LEVELS)